Dr Adriana Mihaela Soaita

 I joined the UK Collaborative Centre for Housing Evidence and Urban Studies in 2017.
 Previously I worked at Tilburg University (the Netherlands) and at the University of St Andrews.
 I am also a chartered Romanian architect and planner with a prolific portfolio of residential and commercial projects.
-My postgraduate academic inquiry has been supported with £100,000 in prestigious fellowships, awarded by the World Bank, Dutch Government and King’s College London (ORS).
+My postgraduate studies have been supported with £100,000 in prestigious fellowships, awarded by the World Bank, Dutch Government and King’s College London (ORS).

 - PhD in Housing Studies, King's College London.

-- MSc in Urban Housing Management (Distinction, 2004), Erasmus University Rotterdam and Lund University.
+- MSc in Urban Housing Management (Distinction), Erasmus University Rotterdam and Lund University.

-- PG in Real Estate, Project and Property Management (Distinction, 2002), IHS Erasmus University Rotterdam.
+- PG in Real Estate, Project and Property Management (Distinction), IHS Erasmus University Rotterdam.

-- BArch/MArch in Architecture and Planning (1985), Ion Mincu University of Architecture and Urbanism, Bucharest.
+- BArch/MArch in Architecture and Planning, Ion Mincu University of Architecture and Urbanism, Bucharest.

 I am interested in housing and the material home as a key site for understanding the dynamic and multidimensional processes through which inequalities are generated via structural determinants, social discourses, everyday practices and cultural mechanisms.
 This includes:

 - Meanings of home, homeownership and housing quality

 - Comparative housing systems